callumhay/vizdoom_ppo_rnd/README.md

 ###  Model Saving and Loading

 During training the model will automatically save at global step intervals, determined by the command line argument `--save-timesteps`.
 When saving takes place, a model checkpoint file will be generated in a unique run directory under `runs/<gym_env_id>/<unique_run_dir>`.
-All tensorboard stats data will also be placed in this same directory.
+This directory will be created at the start of training and all tensorboard stats data will also be placed and updated in this same directory over the course of training.

 To load a saved model for further training you can use the command line argument `--model <path_to_my_saved_model>`.